hkennyv/kennyvh.com/content/pages/contact.md

   - contact
 ---

-I'm fairly open to connecting and chatting!
-If you'd like to connect, consider the options below:
+I would love to connect & chat with you!
+Feel free to connect/reach out through any of the methods below:

 # Contact me